 -Zohar trans.
 Daniel Chanan Matt (Paulist Press edition)

 Psalter of Duke Berry 1380-1420

 These petitions are a cry out of the depths of distress.
-Out of a world which is enclaved under the rule of evil and in which Christ and Antichrist are locked in conflect, Jesus' discipless, seemingly a prey of evil and death and Satan, life their eyes to the Father and cry out for the revelation of God's glory.
+Out of a world which is enslaved under the rule of evil and in which Christ and Antichrist are locked in conflict, Jesus' disciples, seemingly a prey of evil and death and Satan, lift their eyes to the Father and cry out for the revelation of God's glory.
 But at the same time these petitions are an expression of absolute certainty.
-He who prays thus, ttakes seriously God's promise, in spite of all the demonic powers, and puts himself completely in God's hands, with imperturbable trust: 'Thou wilt complete Thy glorious work, abba, Father.'
+He who prays thus, takes seriously God's promise, in spite of all the demonic powers, and puts himself completely in God's hands, with imperturbable trust: 'Thou wilt complete Thy glorious work, Abba, Father.'

 -Joachim Jeremias The Prayers of Jesus

 The prayer that Jesus taught is among the shortest of the daily disciplines in the world's great religions.
 But to the eyes of Christian faith it shimmers like the most precious of diamonds.
 When we pray it, allowing ourselves to be centered in the kingdom petition, a prism effect occurs.
 With light from the Spirit, other parts of the prayer fan out into a rainbowlike display of what it means for us to participate in the coming reign of God.
 C.S.
 Lewis wrote that he had gotten into the habit of mentally “festooning” individual petitions of the Lord's Prayer as he prayed them.
 Festooning means “to adorn with colorful decorations,” and Lewis used the term to describe his way of adding “private overtones” to certain of the petitions.
 I think we can all do that.
 Both the prayer itself and the Spirit within us encourage our imaginations to paint with the full palette of the kingdom.